- Address Anxieties

 Let’s face it; planning a trip is a lot of work.
-Between booking lodging and transportation, making sure all of your documentation is in order, and packing, there is a lot to organize and do before you can hit the road.
+Between booking lodging and transportation, making sure all of your documentation is in order and packing, there is a lot to organize and do before you can hit the road.
 Agree to handle all of it.
 If that sounds unfair, you’re probably right.
 But if you really want to convince someone to go with you, making it easy is the way to go.
 If all they have to do is show up and follow your lead, they may be a lot more willing to join you.
 If they enjoy the travel, they may become more involved in the planning for future trips.

 Ask for Input

 Talk to your partner about things that they would like to do, and plan trips around that.
 Or better yet, surprise them with a destination vacation that they can’t say no to.
-Tickets to see their favorite sports team play in their home stadium, or a winery tour for the foodie.
+Tickets to see their favourite sports team play in their home stadium, or a winery tour for the foodie.
 Giving them some say in where you go and what you do will prove that you care for their opinion.
 And that’s a great way to convince them to give the journey a go.
 Making sure that there will be something for them to do can go a long way to getting them hooked on travel.

 If your partner doesn’t like getting out of their comfort zone, you can take small steps.
 Begin with a weekly dinner outing to try new restaurants.
 Then move onto day trips to local destinations like breweries or national parks.
 Once they’re used to getting out and doing things, you can plan a weekend getaway at a destination that’s close enough to travel to in less than a day, but far enough that you have to stay overnight.
-From there, you can plan a week-long cross-county vacation.
+From there, you can plan a week-long cross-country vacation.
 Once these have all gone well, you can start broaching the subject of international travel and some serious time abroad.

 Your partner may be worried about the expense involved in taking vacations abroad.
 Think about how you intend to pay for the trip ahead of time.
 Set up a “travel fund” that you contribute to regularly and consider destinations that tend to have lower costs.